-Amounts reported for governmental activities in the statement of Activities
+Amounts reported for governmental activities in the statement of activities are different because:

 Capital related items

 When capital assets that are to be used in governmental activities are purchased or constructed, the resources expended for those assets are reported as expenditures in governmental funds.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.